bkc1/archive_EC2_console_log/README.md

 A few additional notes:
 - Terraform will zip up the python source before deploying the Lambda function
 - Terraform will create a test JSON payload(called `test_event.json`) from a template to allow testing the lambda without actually terminating the instance.
-See testing below info below.
+See testing info below.

 ## Prereqs & Dependencies